The Day the Clown Cried: Viewings and footage

+In August 2024, the Library of Congress' complete footage from the film was screened privately for The New Republic's Benjamin Charles Germain Lee.
+In Lee's article about the experience, he described being shown five hours of footage that was "fragmentary, nonsequential, (at times) without sound, and filled largely with behind-the-scenes shots and repeated takes of just a few scenes from the end of the film" concluding that the film "does not exist in final form" amongst the Library's holdings.

+In September 2024, a documentary on The Day the Clown Cried entitled From Darkness to Light premiered at the Venice International Film Festival.
+It includes several scenes from the original film.
+On May 28, 2025, Swedish actor Hans Crispin claimed to be in possession of a full workprint of the film, showing it to journalists as proof.
+On June 17 it was reported to have been sold for a "modest sum", with Crispin not revealing the name of the buyer.

 Early possible remakes

 Jim Wright revealed to the press his plan to produce a new version of The Day the Clown Cried, and he mentioned he had Richard Burton in mind for the title role.
 Despite major buzz about the project, nothing concrete came out of the planning stages.
 By 1991, producer Michael Barclay announced that he and Tex Rudloff (apparently with the help of Washington lobbyist Jack Abramoff) were preparing a joint production of Clown with the Russian film studio Lenfilm.
 Robin Williams had allegedly been offered the leading role and given a copy of the script.
 Jeremy Kagan, who made The Chosen (1981), reportedly was slated to direct the film, but once again the idea was dropped before it was officially greenlit.
 In 1994, William Hurt was considered to play the role, but nothing came to fruition.

 Discussion of the film in the mainstream press was rekindled in the late 1990s due to the release of two films with similar themes, Life Is Beautiful (1997) and the remake of Jakob the Liar (1999).
 The latter starred Robin Williams, whose name had previously been attached to the planned remake.
 The film Adam Resurrected (2009), adapted from Yoram Kaniuk's novel of the same name published in 1968, has also drawn comparisons.